 Go / No-Go Decision

-The Hotel Reservation System is a good idea and is worth investing in.
+GO - The Hotel Reservation System is a good idea and is worth investing in, as the potential opportunities far outweight the risks.
 With the given available resources and schedule, we should be able to get a minimum viable product produced in a hasty manner to a point that the system will begin aiding hotel operations become more efficient and reduce operational risk.
 The system should also be able to allow hotels to provide a public-facing guest reservation system in time to produce an increase in revenue that will well make up for investment.
+Thus, the opportunities provided by the potential increase in revenue should outweight the risks of production.